Step 1: Do your Prior Research

 Any interviewee walking into an interview must do thorough background research to get familiar with the company.
 This is no secret, companies always prefer prepared candidates.
 They want someone who is well acquainted with the company’s organizational culture, work ethics, structure, etc.

-This common sense will also serve you well in an e-tray exercise.
+This common sense will also help you to ace the e-tray exercise.
 The more thorough your knowledge is about the company, the more suitable you will be perceived in your assessment.

 Also, it is important to know that the mere knowledge of the company’s background will not be enough.
 Information pertaining to the sector, the current scenario, and the changing roles of the job position are all very important.